Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 #### Build a custom document analysis model
 In 3.X, creating a custom model required specifying `useTrainingLabels` to indicate if the model creation was using the custom labeling or not with the `beginTraining` method.
-In 4.X, we introduced the new general document model (prebuilt-document) consisting of of key-value pair extraction, it is no longer necessary to train a custom model to extract key-value pairs.
+In 4.X, we introduced the new general document model (prebuilt-document) consisting of key-value pair extraction, it is no longer necessary to train a custom model to extract key-value pairs.
 Thus, we removed the option to train custom models without labels.
 Hence, with 4.X, we can build a custom document analysis model using the `beginBuildModel` method as shown in the example below:
 <!-- embedme ./src/samples/java/com/azure/ai/formrecognizer/ReadmeSamples.java#L293-L315 -->
 ```java
 // Build custom document analysis model